Inflect logo

 • River Flood: 6.7 (Moderate)

-Other hazards such as drought and epidemic are considered minor.
-High hazard scores for seismic activity and coastal events necessitate specific structural considerations for all infrastructure projects.
+Other hazards such as drought and epidemic are minor.
+High scores for seismic and coastal events are the primary considerations for site selection and facility hardening in the region.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business